mygaku/mygaku.github.io/content/en/courses/programming/index.md

 We accept kids from age 8 yeas old, adult classes are also available.

-Our approach is to foster deep understanding of fundamental priciples while developing real applications 👩‍💻.
+Our approach is to foster deep understanding of fundamental principles while developing real applications 👩‍💻.

 For beginners, we provide the following corses: